SunnySummit/LasagnaBiomeGeneration2/README.md

 i recommend installing all paks that start with three underscores.

+maxima = higher density, XL = large scale.

+always keep SPAWNER installed.

+that said, paks are provided as is.

-feel free to make your own changes. in order to distribute you must:
+feel free to make your own changes. in order to distribute (paks or lua scripts) you must:
 1. provide full credits in a readme file included with the archive.
-2. use open (GPLv3) licensing and/or open nexus mods permissions (include these 4 points in the readme/description page).
+2. use open (GPLv3) licensing and/or open nexus mods permissions (include these 5 points in the readme/description page).
 3. you cannot sell or profit from this mod.
 4. you cannot distribute this mod for other games or media besides No Man's Sky.

-credits can be found in the archive.

-paks are provided as is.
+5. don't re-uppload these lua scripts, instead, link to this repo (or create a fork).

 ---
 # download instructions